Taikocuya/SOALHM/README.md

 >
 > [Skies of Arcadia Legends Encore](https://github.com/Taikocuya/SOALE)
 > is a new rebalancing and difficulty hack of the game of the same name.
-> The main objective is to rebalancing several stats and to increase the
-> difficulty level of the whole game.

 Skies of Arcadia Legends: Hard Mode
 ===================================